‘Leave It at the Door’: Controlling Emotions in the Dental Workplace

 Hit a Coping Skill

 Zentner says to be honest with yourself and those in your everyday world.
 If they push for more information and you are not comfortable with sharing, it is okay to draw a boundary and explain that you are not ready to talk about it.
 She offers a few coping skills that may allow you to begin to process the problem and start fresh the next day.
-Zenter recommends finding ways to express the feelings when not at work.
+Zentner recommends finding ways to express those feelings when not at work.
 This may look like punching a pillow, screaming, hitting a basket of golf balls, or going for a hard run.

 She says this allows your body to push through the feelings while you are processing the issue.
 “Our society teaches us to ignore feelings, and that is so wrong!
 We have to go through them!
 When we do, they don’t last as long, and they can become more manageable.”